Labels

 ### Edit label set

-This option allows you to adjust the label set even after a project has started.
-You can add new label, edit existing ones, or remove them.
+After the project is created, you can add new labels, edit existing ones, or remove them.
 Here are the [label set properties](/workspace-management/label-management/label-set-management.md#label-set-management-page) you can edit.

 {% hint style="info" %}

-Editing the label set in the project will not automatically apply changes to the corresponding label set in **Label management** page.
+Changes made inside a project do not automatically update the corresponding label set in the **Label management** page.

 {% endhint %}